 Lake County did not have enough qualified commercial/industrial sales to be statistically significant.
-A procedural audit was completed for taxable year 2009.
-This analysis reviewed all eight sales.
+A procedural audit was completed for taxable year 2011.
+This analysis reviewed all qualified commercial sales.
 Information was gathered concerning class of property, year built, improvement size, type and quality of construction, condition at the time of sale, sale date and amount and the Assessor value.
 The audit then determined sale price per square foot and the sales ratio.

-The audit concluded that Lake County is in compliance due to the lack of substantive data to support a revaluation decision.
+The audit concluded that Lake County is in compliance due to the lack of substantive data to support a revaluation decision. by the assessor.
+A procedural audit was performed for this class of properties in Lake County.